UAFramework/git-homework-fix-errors/homework.md

 What happens when you `fork` a repository?

-You delete it
+You copy it

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+It send it to Gid Bash

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+you tell others about changes you've pushed to a branch in a repository on GitHub

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+is used to view the commit history and display the necessary information of the git repository

 ## Question 13

 What does it meant to "push" changes to Github?

-You send the changes of your local repository to Github
+you send the committed changes in your local repository to the remote repository on GitHub

 ## Question 14

 What is Github?

-A place for us to store and share our code.
+A place where helps developers store, manage, track and control changes

 ## Question 15

 What does it mean to "Commit your changes"?

-Send you code to Github
+you save the changes as a single logical set in your local repository

 ## Question 16

 What program do we use to write code at CodeYourFuture?

-Microsoft Word

 ## Question 17

 What do you use "Commit Messages" for?

-To record what changes you made to the code
+explains what change you made to your project.

 ## Question 18

 Where can I look to find help with Git?

-The Git Cheatsheet!
+The Git Status, log, history!